 Sex During Pregnancy

 Vaginal intercourse can be continued as usual if your pregnancy is uncomplicated.
-Discuss any concerns or questions with your health professional.
+Discuss any concerns or questions with your doctor.

 Your interest in sex may change throughout your pregnancy.
 For example, nausea and fatigue in the first trimester and physical discomfort from your enlarged uterus in the last trimester may affect your desire for sexual contact.